-This video gives very complete and simple to follow instructions on taking cuttings from your Coleus plant so that you can overwinter your coleus indoors until the next season.
+This video gives complete and simple to follow instructions on taking cuttings from your Coleus so you can overwinter your coleus indoors until the next season.

 Starting Coleus From Seed

-Plants started from a packet of coleus seed vary greatly in color and leaf pattern.
-Many offerings are a rainbow mixture which yields a wide selection of plants.
+Plants started from a packet of coleus seeds vary greatly in color and leaf pattern.
+Many offerings are a rainbow mixture that yields a wide selection of plants.

 When growing coleus seeds, you can select your favorites to propagate more from cuttings.

-Some coleus strains are predominantly one color or tend to have small or large leaves.
+Some coleus varieties are predominantly one color or tend to have small or large leaves.

 Some of the newest and most interesting coleus hybrids come from Hort Couture and their Coleus Under the Sea® series.